 Consider the partnerships you will need.
 Working with community organisations, colleges or youth groups can help you reach different people, recruit volunteers and interviewees, and collect new stories.

 Partnerships with a local museum, library or archive will help ensure the oral histories are documented and archived to professional standards, held in compliance with data protection legislation and accessible in the long term.
-Consider where to deposit oral histories and other materials, and approach potential partners as part of your planning – they will need to agree to accept your recordings and there may be related costs.
+Consider where to deposit oral histories and other materials, and approach potential partners as part of your planning – they will need to agree to accept your recordings and there may be related costs which you can include in your budget.

 You might also need to develop partnerships to share the oral histories.
 For example, work with host organisations if you want to show an exhibition, or teachers if you plan to produce school resources.